 - Official TOEFL scores

 - Official transcripts from all colleges attended.
-Any transcripts from colleges outside the United States must be evaluated by a NACES accrediting agency and include course by course evaluations.
-Supporting course descriptions and/or syllabi translated to English may be requested.
+Any transcripts from colleges outside the United States are evaluated by a NACES accrediting agency and include course by course evaluations.
+There may be a request for supporting course descriptions and/or syllabi translated to English.

-Once a complete application is received, we will review the applicant for admission.
-An admissions decision will be communicated in writing to the student.
-Provisional admission may be offered to applicants that have a slightly lower undergraduate GPA and/or GMAT/GRE scores that are generally accepted.
-This will be considered on a case by case basis.
-Provisionally admitted students are limited to take 6 credit hours during his/her first semester and must earn a grade of B or better in both courses to continue in the program.
-If an applicant is denied admission, he/she may petition the decision in writing to the MBA Program Director for reconsideration, citing any extenuating or mitigating circumstances.
+The applicant for admission is reviewed when a complete application is received.
+Students receive an admissions decision in writing.
+Provisional admission may be offered to applicants with slightly lower undergraduate GPA and/or GMAT/GRE scores that are generally accepted.
+This will be considered on a case-by-case basis.
+There is a 6 credit hour limit during the first semester for provisionally admitted students.
+Students must earn a grade of B or better in both courses to continue in the program.
+Applicants denied admission may petition the decision in writing to the MBA Program Director for reconsideration, citing any extenuating or mitigating circumstances.